 "Cultural diversity" is defined in Maryland statute as the inclusion of those racial and ethnic groups and individuals that are or have been underrepresented in higher education.
 The USM institutions have taken a more inclusive approach to reflect guidance from the Attorney General's office dated May 15, 2008, that states, "a plan that will include race-conscious elements should not be implemented in a manner that will limit the elements of 'cultural diversity' solely to racial and ethnic considerations."
-This summary report and individual campus reports are available on the USM website.
+Individual campus reports have been summarized in this report and are available upon request.